everx-labs/ton-labs-contracts/solidity/depool/README.md

 > Note: All these commands are subject to an additional fee (by default 0.5 tons), that is partially spent to pay for DePool executing the command.
 The change is then returned to the sender.
 This value can be adjusted in TONOS-CLI config.

 > Note: Additionally, when DePool receives the stake and rewards back from elector and processes the funds of participants, 0.05 tons are deducted from every participant's share of the pool, to cover the costs of executing this action.
+This value is set in the `retOrReinvFee` DePool parameter, which can be viewed through `getDePoolInfo` get-method.

 ### Configure TONOS-CLI for DePool operations